Dues are Due! – Pay before June 30

 Promoting Conservative Leadership for Fauquier County

 Fauquier County may be shaped like California but there is where the similarities end.
-Work with us to keep the red wall stranding strong.
+Work with us to keep the red wall standing strong.

 Digital photograph of the original portrait of Benjamin Franklin by artist Joseph Siffred Duplessis, oil on canvas, 1785, Smithsonian National Portrait Gallery